WordPress vs Webflow 2021 Comparison: SEO, Ease of Use

 Too Technical

-One of Webflow’s greatest strengths is the ability for developers to design websites exactly the way they want, but that also means that all non-developers can not take full advantage of this tool.
+One of Webflow’s greatest strengths is the ability of developers to design websites exactly the way they want.
+However, this, but that also means that non-developers cannot fully take advantage of this tool.
 It’s like using Thor’s Mjolnir to hammer in a nail; it does the job, but how necessary was it?

 Cost

-Moreover, the price of Webflow can be high for some of the users of WordPress, considering that the price ranges from 12 to 200 per month.
-Remember that WordPress is free, and the only real cost comes from hosting the site with a hosting service.
+Moreover, the price of Webflow can be high for some WordPress users, ranging from 12 to 200 per month.
+Remember that WordPress is free, and the only real cost is hosting the site with a hosting service.

 Support

 Although there are plenty of community and chat groups, actual customer support directly from the Webflow team is lacking.
-There is no live chat or phone support, so something like talking to a Webflox developer when you get stuck on something may never actually happen.
+There is no live chat or phone support, so talking to a Webflow developer when you get stuck on something may never happen.

-But of course, there are a ton of website builders out there and some may serve your needs better than either Webflow or WordPress.
+Of course, there are many website builders out there, and some may serve your needs better than either Webflow or WordPress.
 Let’s look at some other options.

-Wix offers more ease of use than WordPress or Webflow, and a lot of apps and add-ons are offered to add extra functionality to all of your desired sites.
+Wix is easier to use than WordPress or Webflow, and many apps and add-ons are offered to add extra functionality to all of your desired sites.

 We love WordPress, so much that even this site is built on WordPress.
 This is how the NoGood team feels: